 Finally, we have third-party data

 Third-party data is data collected by a business or company with no relationship with you or the customer.

 This kind of data will be aggregated in big lists like, "People who enjoy football," or "People who like dogs" on social media.
-This can be powerful, but you need to know whom you're buying data from so you can guarantee quality.
+This can be powerful, but you need to know from whom you're buying data so you can guarantee quality.